AWS S3: Put Node

 File Contents

-• File Content: The content to upload.
+- File Content Template: If selected, enter the file contents directly.
 If left blank, your configured file will be uploaded without any content.

 Result Path